ryanjjung/loggly-api/README.md

     import loggly

-You can set various access credentials; different ones are needed for certain operations.
+You can set various access credentials; different ones are needed for different operations.

     loggly.subdomain = 'your_subdomain'
     loggly.customer_token = 'your_customer_token'